Ezral/blog/_app/_posts/news/2020-06-25-Almace-Scaffolding-quick-post.md

 tags: comp
 ---

-I wrote a snippet to quickly open draft for my Almace Scaffolding powered blog from command line.
+This is a snippet I use to quickly create a post draf for Almace Scaffolding from command line.

 {% highlight zsh %}
 function blog () {